APSIMInitiative/ApsimX/Docs/content/Development/Software/Modeldesign.md

 ```

 In order to decouple models from other models, it may be necessary to create interfaces (e.g. IClock) that specify what the public interface for the type of model.
 This would then allow a different model to be swapped in.
 This would be particularly important for models where we have different implementations e.g. SoilWater.

+Even though there is the ability to have optional links, they should be avoided.
+It is better to be explicit and say the there is always a dependency on another model.
+Optional links lead to users not knowing when they need to satisfy a model dependency or not.

 ## Published events and subscribing to events